umasreeram/fraud-detection-page.github.io/README.md

 ### Preprocessing
 - Dealing with missing values
-- Dropping correlated V columns
+- Reducing multicollinearity
-- Describe multiple datasets tried
+- Engineering new features

 ## Experiments & Results

 ### Approach 1: Logistic Regression

 We first began modeling with the simpliest binary classification model we knew - logisitic regression.
-- How we dealt with class imbalance
+- Dealing with class imbalance
 - ...

 ### Approach 2: LGBM